mdolab/MACH-Aero/machAeroTutorials/overset_overview.rst

 ===================
 This tutorial was written by David Anderegg and Anil Yildirim.
 David Anderegg is employed by `ZHAW <https://www.zhaw.ch/en/university/>`_ in Switzerland at the time this tutorial was published.
-Most of the material in the overset theory section is based on the materials from Ney Secco.
+Most of the 'Overset Theory' and 'Tips and Troubleshooting' sections is based on material from Ney Secco.

 References